WIL-PetHaven/PetHaven/README.md

  * Theme
  > Theme to be uniform accross all pages. including buttons, links, pages, etc.

- > Home page is using a placeholder image, change when we come to an agreement.

  > Ensure the home page design does not distort on different devices.

  > Any other advice for design can be incorporated once agreed upon.

- * Pricing
- > Take all prices out, change database to accept the animals name instead of taking a decimal for price.

- > No pricing should be seen at all as there is no pricing for our NGO rather they will accept a booking.

  * Basket
  > Change the basket to booking as there is no check out